LLM for Unity v2.4.0

 At a glance

 • ๐Ÿ’ป Cross-platform!
-Windows, Linux, macOS and Android
+Windows, Linux, macOS, iOS and Android

 • ๐Ÿ Runs locally without internet access.
 No data ever leave the game!